mfouesneau/gitpod-cpp-project-template/README.md

 Total Test time (real) =   0.00 sec
 ```
 > this unit test can then be part of a Travis CI or GitHub actions workflow.

+## GitHub Actions CI/CD

+This repository sets already some default actions to help the project development (see `.github/workflows/workflow.yml`)

+ - The `Build` job will take the current CMake configuration and run the build in `Release` mode and the unittests (`ctest`)
+ - The `Documentation` job, uses the preconfigured Doxygen settings to generate the HTML API documentation.
+(One can extend this job to pubish on `gh-pages` branch)